nohlson/shorthand/README.md

 ## Shorthand — Very lightweight local only prompt-to-command CLI for macos

-Local-only CLI that turns natural-language prompts into one safe zsh command using a tiny Ollama model.
+Local-only CLI that turns natural-language prompts into safe commands using a tiny Ollama model.

 ### Install